Bachelor of Science with Honours

-This module is designed to promote an understanding of the fundamentals of body composition and the principles, uses and limitations of anthropometry and dietary assessment methodology for the evaluation of nutrient intake data and nutritional status of individuals and groups.
+This module is designed to promote an understanding of the fundamentals of nutritional assessment through directed learning on anthropometry, body composition and dietary assessment methodologies.
+Students will gain practical skills in the measurement and collection of anthropometry and dietary intake data.

 This module discusses the changing nature of nutritional requirements and determinants of food selection through the human life cycle.

 This module introduces Nutrition students to the basic concepts of Pharmacology, Genetics and Microbiology, sufficient to underpin further study.